corese-stack/corese-python/dev/_sources/dev_install.md.txt

 python -m build
 ```

-which build the packages into `./dist`
+This command builds the packages into `./dist` directory.
+Note that the custom `sdist` command is implemented in [setup.py](./setup.py).

-Remark:
+The custom `sdist` command adds the following steps:

+* compiling the `corese-python-x.y.z-jar-with-dependencies.jar` file using the Gradle build tool.
+This jar file is required to run Corese using the `Py4J` bridge.
+* downloading the `corese-core-x.y.z-jar-with-dependencies.jar` file from the Maven repository.
+This jar file is required to run Corese using the `JPype` bridge.
+* copying the jar files to the `./resources` directory.

+> [!NOTE]
-- do not run `python setup.py` which will not build the full package
+> - do not run `python setup.py` that will not build the full package.
-- the described install process will:

- 1/ compile the `corese-python-4.x.y-jar-with-dependencies.jar` file
- 2/ download the `corese-core-4.x.y-jar-with-dependencies.jar` file from maven

-- these two files are necessary to run the wrappers and are part of the distribution

-### test
+> - the versions of `pycorese` and Java libraries are maintained separately.
+> - `corese-python` version should be the same as `corese-core` it depends on, for simplicity reasons.
+> -  the commands for the first two steps are provided in the [Obtaining Java libraries manually](#obtain-java-libraries-manually) section.

+## Testing the package

 From the top directory, or in the `./tests` sub-directory run the command: